 Are you traveling or planning on being out of town and want the Police Department to check on your home.
-Complete the form (located below) and mail, fax (952-474-4564) or email ([email protected] - Chief Johnson) to the Police Department.
+Complete the form below and return to the Deephaven Police Department.

 PLEASE NOTE: House checks will not begin until a signed form is received by the Police Department.
 The form need only be signed once.
 The signed form will be kept on file at the Police Department.
 Subsequent house check requests will not require another signed form.

 The City of Woodland has a fee for fire response which is a portion of whatever sum the City is obligated to pay to the fire department for fire protection.
 This is true whether the fire call was real, a false alarm, or an unintentional call.

 For additional information, please see Ordinance No. 430.